 1. Is the Campground Open?

-You Are looking in the right place, the WFSC Web Page We typically open sometime in April and mid October.
+You Are looking in the right place, the WFSC Web Page We typically open sometime in April and close the end of October.
 Though these are not set dates and are weather dependent so watch the webpage.

 2. Do I need to be a member?

 Yes you do.
-Here are the fees, They renew each Year on January 1 and run to Dec 31.
-Membership fees are $30 per year in person or by mail and $32.00 per year by PayPal.
+Fees are very reasonable and renew each Year on January 1 and run to Dec 31.
+Membership fees are $30 per year in person or $32.00 per year by PayPal.
 Each person over 18 years old (of age) require a membership.
 Families with children will need one membership, we encourage you each to purchase one to keep the club sustainable.
-All individuals must be members
+All individuals must be members per our insurance.

 3. How do I pay for my Camping –

-There is a green tall IRON “Ranger” at the South end of the Clubhouse.
+There is a green tall IRON “Ranger” by the water hose at the South end of the Clubhouse.
 The top has registration forms and envelopes.
 Fill out a the top so we can read it and deposit your fees in the envelope and drop the whole thing into the IRON Ranger slot.
 Put the tear off on your camping site.